 The CIP summarizes all major capital expenditures to be made over the next 10 years.
 This plan includes limited financial forecasts and project costs by fund and the year in which the revenues and costs are anticipated.
 To be included in the CIP, the project must meet the following guidelines:

 - Costs are expected to be over $5,000

 - The project has a useful life of more than one year

 - The projects are non-reoccurring

-During the preparation process, staff identified what would be necessary to meet existing levels of service to the community and which projects could be reasonably accomplished within each year, and within the financial and staff limitations of the Town.
+During the preparation process, staff identified what would be necessary to meet existing levels of service to the community and evaluated which projects could be reasonably accomplished each year, within the financial and staff limitations of the Town.
 Contractual obligations and/or needs were considered in setting priorities.

-In 2022 the Board of Trustees voted to tackle a significant infrastructure project in 2023.
+In 2022, the Board of Trustees voted to tackle a significant infrastructure project in 2023.
 Almost every single road will have improvements made that are designed to extend the life cycle of the road.
-In addition, several storm water improvements will be completed.
-The plan and study map may be found here: https://storymaps.arcgis.com/stories/b8d1cb2628b14b35bb0935bb719c806f
+In addition, several stormwater improvements will be completed.
+See the plan and study map here.